Kim Kardashian ruled legally single

 Kim Kardashian ruled legally single in Kanye West divorce case

-At the Los Angeles Superior Court on 2 March, the Judge Steven Cochran granted Kardashian’s, 41, request to end her marriage with West, 44, also known as Ye.
-As noted by Billboard, their marriage will be put to an end immediately, as more detailed questions regarding their assets and custody will be addressed at future proceedings.
+A judge granted Kardashian’s request to end her marriage from West, 44, also known as Ye, on 2 March at the Los Angeles Superior Court.

+As noted by Billboard, the ruling means the couple’s marriage will be legally ended immediately, while more detailed questions regarding their assets and custody of their four children will be addressed at future proceedings.

-Kardashian attended the hearing through a video conference, as her divorce lawyer, Laura Wasser, was there in person.
-West did not attend, but he was represented by his attorney, Samantha Spector.
+Kardashian attended the hearing through a video conference while her divorce lawyer, Laura Wasser, appeared in person.
+West did not attend, but was represented by his attorney, Samantha Spector.

-During the hearing, Wasser spoke against West’s demand, and Judge Cochran also said that they appeared to be “theoretical.”
-Spector noted they weren’t trying to stop Karadashian from being legally single, but just “trying to make sure that Mr. West’s rights were protected.”
+During the hearing, Wasser argued against West’s demands, while the judge also said that West’s objections appeared to be “theoretical.”
+Spector noted they weren’t trying to stop Karadashian from being legally single, but just “trying to make sure that Mr West’s rights were protected”.

-As a result, Judge Cochran denied two of West’s requests, including one that placed a restriction on Kardashian if she ever chose to remarry.
-He had one requested granted, which was in regards to what would have to their children —North,eight, Saint, six, Chicago, four, and Psalm, two — if either of their parents die before their divorce is finalised.
+According to the outlet, the judge ultimately denied two of West’s requests, including one that placed a restriction on Kardashian if she ever chose to remarry.
+One of West’s requests was granted, regarding what would happen to their children - North, eight, Saint, six, Chicago, four, and Psalm, two - if either of their parents die before their divorce is finalised.

+The day before the hearing, West made changes to his legal team.
+In a statement shared with People, West’s divorce attorney, Chris Melcher, confirmed that he was no longer representing the musician.

+While Kardashian filed for divorce back in February 2021 after six years of marriage, she recently opened up about her desire to be legally single in court documents.

 Register for free to continue reading